 Hiking the Subway Top-Down Trail Description – The Left Fork of North Creek in Zion National Park, also known as the Subway, is one of the park’s more popular and iconic hikes, taking you along (and through) the river to a tube-like, undercut slot canyon resembling an urban subway tunnel.
 It had become so popular, the crowding had put a strain on the land so a permit system was implemented, including an advance lottery, with only 80 permits given out per day.
 There are two routes used to complete the hike – one from the top-down, requiring rappelling (up to 30′), short down-climbs, and swimming through pools, and the second from the bottom-up, which is non-technical and no (mandatory) swimming.
-This time around, we opted for the latter, now having very minimal rappelling experience.
+After receiving a very minimal rappelling lesson, my second time around, I opted for the latter.

 I was kind of nervous at the top of the first obstacle, a 20′ rappel down the face of a boulder.
 I wasn’t nervous because of the height, but because I was teaching 3 other people how to rappel and I had only had a brief informal 45-minute lesson from a friend.
 For any reason if something went wrong, I felt it was on me.
 During my quick lesson, I had someone to arrest the line if I screwed up – that wasn’t an option in this scenario; I was the first one over and as confident as I was that everything was set correctly, there was still a small feeling of doubt.

 To be cliche once again, this hike was the experience of a lifetime.

 ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦